linode/apl-docs/docs/for-ops/how-to/backups.md

 ## Check if the schedule is created

-1. In APL Console, click on `Shell` in the bottom of the left menu.
+1. In the Console, click on `Shell` in the bottom of the left menu.

 2. Run the following cmd in the shell: